Don't feel like reading the excerpt below? Well, just listen to it here before you buy!

 “I have two artists.
 Taj Kamal is one.
-You might’ve heard of him.
+You might’ve heard of her.
 And Lucas, a singer/songwriter.
 He’s who I want to talk to you about.”

-From under my arm, I pulled out the newspaper that had recently written a favorable article and said, “City Paper calls him DC’s best kept secret…”
+From under my arm, I pulled out a copy of the newspaper that had recently written a favorable article and said, “City Paper calls him DC’s best-kept secret…”

 And lastly, I had my cell phone ready to play one of our best videos: an acoustic rearranged cover of “Same Old Love”—a simple, one-shot video of Lucas and his guitar displaying a pure, untouched vocal.